pistocop/pistoBot/README.md

 # 🤖 pistoBot

-> Use different AI system trained on user messages (whatsapp and telegram) to generate user-like chats.
+> Use different AI systems trained on user messages (whatsapp and telegram) to generate user-like chats.

 # 🥜 In a nutshell
 1. Get your whatsapp and telegram data